 For example, a company that focuses on payment systems may be PCI DSS-compliant.
 However, if that same organization decides to increase profitability by shifting to the healthcare industry, it must also review its HIPAA compliance.

 As your organizations scales, its risks will change.
 Understanding organizational objectives before assessing risks increases the risk mitigation process’s value, just as knowing the different paths to winning a game allows players to make better choices.

 Step 2: Assess the Risks

-Assessing risks starts with reviewing assets.
-For example, when playing a deck building game like Pokemon, cards are the assets that determine strategy.
-In a corporate risk analysis, your financial, customer, physical, employee/supplier, and organizational assets determine what you need to protect and how to protect it.
+Risk assessment starts with reviewing assets.
+In corporate risk analysis, your financial, customer, physical, employee/supplier, and organizational assets determine what you need to protect and how to protect it.

-After reviewing your assets (or cards), you need to examine how opponents can exploit those assets.
-In a game like Pokemon, your character may have listed specific weaknesses that increase the damage your opponent can inflict.
-Similarly, your different assets come with weaknesses that more easily damage your revenue or reputation.
-To strengthen your compliance stance, you must recognize ways that opponents (or malicious attackers) can use even your best defenses to their advantage.
+After reviewing your assets, you need to examine how opponents can exploit them.
+Your assets come with weaknesses that might cause damage to your revenue or reputation.
+To strengthen your compliance, you must recognize ways that opponents (or malicious attackers) can use even your best defenses to their advantage.